Apollo 11: Backup crew

 The backup crew consisted of Lovell as Commander, William Anders as CMP, and Haise as LMP.
 Anders had flown with Lovell on Apollo 8.
 In early 1969, Anders accepted a job with the National Aeronautics and Space Council effective August 1969, and announced he would retire as an astronaut at that time.
 Ken Mattingly was moved from the support crew into parallel training with Anders as backup CMP in case Apollo 11 was delayed past its intended July launch date, at which point Anders would be unavailable.

 Under the normal Apollo crew rotation, Lovell, Mattingly, and Haise would have been assigned to Apollo 14.
 However, because Alan Shepard had only recently returned to flight status and needed additional training, NASA reassigned his crew to Apollo 14 and moved Lovell's crew up to fly Apollo 13 instead.
+(Note: The role of the backup crew was to train and be prepared to fly in the event something happened to the prime crew.
+Backup crews, according to the rotation, were assigned as the prime crew three missions after their assignment of backups.)
 Shortly before launch, Mattingly was replaced by Jack Swigert due to concerns over possible measles exposure.